 10.4) Can anxiety cause fast breathing?

 Yes, fear and anxiety can raise breathing rate.
 But anxiety should not be used to explain away fast breathing that keeps happening at rest.
-If it does not settle in a calm environment, assume it may be medical.

 Do not rely on steam as a treatment for breathing distress.
 If your cat is struggling to breathe, you need urgent veterinary care.
-Extra humidity can make some cats more uncomfortable.

 10.6) What if this happens at night?

 If you see red flags like open-mouth breathing, effortful breathing, blue or pale gums, or collapse, go to an emergency clinic immediately.
-Breathing problems are not a “wait until morning” symptom.
+Breathing problems are not a wait-until-morning symptom.

 11) References + Disclaimer